-- 1. Be publicly accessible and kept current at all times, including updated versions; - a.
-The IAS Provider also must: - Conspicuously post and make available the Notice on any website and user facing application the IAS Provider maintains where the website or user-facing application is related to the IAS services it offers or provides information about its IAS customer services; - ii.
+- 1. Be publicly accessible and kept current at all times, including updated versions. - a.
+The IAS Provider also must: - i.
+Conspicuously post and make available the Notice on any website and user facing application the IAS Provider maintains where the website or user-facing application is related to the IAS it offers or provides information about its IAS customer services; - ii.
 Conspicuously post any changes to the Notice on the IAS Provider's website and user-facing application no later than the effective date of the change to the Notice; and - iii.
-Proactively make reasonable efforts to ensure that Individuals already enrolled with the IAS Provider receive an updated version of the Notice with any material changes: - 1.
-The updated version must be provided in accordance with the Individual's communicated preferences; - Material changes to the Notice should be conspicuously displayed in such a way as to allow Individuals to readily identify changes in the updated version; and - 3.
-In the event of a dispute regarding whether an IAS Provider should have made reasonable efforts to proactively notify Individuals of a change to the Notice, the IAS Provider has the burden to prove the change was immaterial. - 2.
-Be shared with an Individual prior to the Individual's use/receipt of services from Signatory; - a.
+Proactively make reasonable efforts to ensure that Individuals already enrolled with the IAS Provider receive an updated version of the Notice with any material changes, consistent with the following: - 1.
+The updated version must be provided in accordance with the Individual's communicated preferences; - 2.
+Material changes to the Notice should be conspicuously displayed in such a way as to allow Individuals to readily identify changes in the updated version; and - 3.
+In the event of a dispute regarding whether an IAS Provider should have made reasonable efforts to proactively notify Individuals of a change to the Notice, the IAS Provider has the burden to prove the change was immaterial.

+- 2. Be shared with an Individual prior to the Individual's use/receipt of IAS from the IAS Provider. - a.
 The IAS Provider also must: - i.
-Provide the Notice in a timely manner to allow the Individual to reach out to the IAS Provider with questions; and - ii.
-Provide the Notice in electronic form.

-- 3. Be written in plain language and in a manner calculated to inform the Individual of such privacy practices; - a.
+Provide the Notice in a manner that allows the Individual to reach out to the IAS Provider with questions; and - ii.
+Provide the Notice in electronic form. - 3.
+Be written in plain language and in a manner calculated to inform the Individual of such privacy practices. - a.
 The IAS Provider also must: - i.
-Reasonably comply with the latest version of the Federal Plain Language Guidelines4; - ii.
-At least, include the words "Privacy and Security Notice" in the Notice title - iii.
-Translate the Notice into any non-English language that is the primary language of at least five (5) percent of the individual users in the IAS Provider's service area5; and - iv.
+Reasonably comply with the latest version of the Federal Plain Language Guidelines; - ii.
+At least, include the words "Privacy and Security Notice" in the Notice title; - iii.
+Translate the Notice into any non-English language that is the primary language of at least five (5) percent of the individual users in the IAS Provider's service area; - iv.
 Use a format that makes the policy readable, including on smaller screens such as a mobile device: - 1.
 Use graphics or icons to help readers easily recognize privacy and security practices and settings. - 4.
-Include a statement regarding whether and how the Individual's TEFCA Information may be accessed, exchanged, Used, and/or Disclosed by Signatory or by other persons or entities to whom/which Signatory Discloses or provides access to the information, including whether the Individual's TEFCA Information may be sold at any time (including the future) - a.
-The statement also must clearly explain: - That TEFCA Information cannot be accessed, exchanged, Used, and/or Disclosed by the IAS Provider to assert any type of claim against the Individual by the IAS Provider except for the collection of fees; - ii.
-If TEFCA Information may be further accessed by, exchanged with, Used by and/or Disclosed to third parties; - iii.
-The types of persons/entities to which the TEFCA Information may be further Disclosed and Used, if any, including ways that may be outside of the IAS Provider's control;
+Include a statement regarding whether and how Individually Identifiable information may be accessed, exchanged, Used, and/or Disclosed by IAS Provider or by other persons or entities to whom/which IAS Provider Discloses or provides access to the information, including whether the Individually Identifiable information may be sold at any time (including the future). - a.
+The statement also must clearly explain: - i.
+That Individually Identifiable information cannot be accessed, exchanged, Used, and/or Disclosed by the IAS Provider to assert any type of claim against the Individual by the IAS Provider except for the collection of fees; - ii.
+If Individually Identifiable information may be further accessed by, exchanged with, Used by and/or Disclosed to third parties;